 -- It is prohibited to leave unattended within the Wilderness any equipment, personal property or supplies for a period in excess of 24 hours.
 This includes barbeque grates, geocaches, and hunting camps.

--- Camping for more than one night at Camp, Bear, Grouse, Powell or Waterhouse Lakes is prohibited in order to protect opportunities for solitude at these popular destinations.
+-- Camping for more than one night at Camp, Bear, Grouse, Powell or Waterhouse Lakes is prohibited in order to protect natural resources, recreation sites, and opportunities for solitude at these popular destinations.

 -- Groups are limited to no more than 25 head of pack or saddle stock.